 To ensure software is available for the start of teaching, Information Services will call for academic software requests for the information commons (IC), placed via the Service Desk, before the commencement of each semester.

 Requests can be placed outside of the request periods, but a minimum of 6 weeks is required for this work to be scheduled.
-You will need to log a ticket through the Service Desk Portal.
-Select Request Services, then select Teaching Spaces (IC software).
+You will need to log a Teaching (IC software) Request.

 Software request dates